SAP-archive/reason-markdown/README.md

 ## Description

 This repository contains a parser for markdown documents (provided in [vanilla-flavored-markdown-syntax](http://www.vfmd.org/)) written in [Reason](https://reasonml.github.io/) which produces an abstract syntax tree (AST).
-The parser provides to functions:
+The parser provides two functions:

-* take a markdown string and parse it to an AST
+* Parsing a markdown string to an AST
-* take an AST and transform it back to a markdown string
+* Transforming an AST back to a markdown string

 The AST can then get interpreted by your source code (for example: Transforming it into HTML for a markdown-editor preview).
-The project is compiled to JavaScript using the [BuckleScript-Compiler](https://bucklescript.github.io/) and uses JavaScript-Regexes to identify tokens in the markdown string.
+The project was originally initiated to provide markdown support in a [ReasonReact](https://reasonml.github.io/reason-react/) web app.
+That is why the project is compiled to JavaScript using the [BuckleScript-Compiler](https://bucklescript.github.io/).

 ## Requirements